freeletics/RxRedux/README.md

 The problem is that from upstream we get `Int 1`.
 But since `SideEffect` reacts on that action `Int 1` too, it computes `1 * 2` and emits `2`, which then again gets handled by the same SideEffect ` 2 * 2 = 4` and emits `4`, which then again gets handled by the same SideEffect `4 * 2 = 8` and emits `8`, which then getst handled by the same SideEffect and so on (endless loop) ...

-### Who processes an `Action` from upstream first: `Reducer` or `SideEffect`?
+### Who processes an `Action` first: `Reducer` or `SideEffect`?

 Since every Action runs through both `Reducer` and registered `SideEffects` this is a valid question.
 Technically speaking `Reducer` gets every `Action` from upstream before the registered `SideEffects`.
-The idea behind this is that a `Reducer` may have already changed the state before a `SideEffect` started processing the action.
+The idea behind this is that a `Reducer` may have already changed the state before a `SideEffect` start processing the Action.

-For example let's assume upstream only emits exactly one action (because then it's simpler to illustrate the sequence of workflow):
+For example let's assume upstream only emits exactly one Action (because then it's simpler to illustrate the sequence of workflow):

 ```kotlin
 // 1. upstream emits events